Skip to content

 The navigation process

-During the navigation process, the Child Stack compares the new stack of configurations with the previous one.
-The Child Stack ensures that all removed components are destroyed, and that there is only one component resumed at a time - the top one.
+During the navigation process, the Child Stack navigation model compares the new stack of configurations with the previous one.
+It ensures that all removed components are destroyed, and that there is only one component resumed at a time - the top one.
 All components in the back stack are always either stopped or destroyed.

 StackNavigator extension functions